California State Water Resources Control Board, Office of Information Management and Analysis

 The State Water Board’s mission is to preserve, enhance, and restore the quality of California’s water resources and drinking water for the protection of the environment, public health, and all beneficial uses, and to ensure proper water resource allocation and efficient use, for the benefit of present and future generations.

-The Office of Information Management and Analysis was established in 2008 to serve as an advocate for data management, a bridge between data collectors and users, as well as, provide transparency of the Water Board’s information management infrastructure.
-Our goal at OIMA is to collaborate monitoring efforts, accurately analyze data, make our data easily accessible, and create visualizations and reports that make data understandable across all audiences.
+The Office of Information Management and Analysis (OIMA) was established in 2008 to serve as an advocate for data management, a bridge between data collectors and users, as well as provide transparency of the Water Board’s information management infrastructure.
+Our goal in OIMA is to collaborate monitoring efforts, build systems to ensure data quality, accurately analyze data, make data easily accessible, and create visualizations and reports that make data understandable across all audiences.

 The OIMA charge provides many candidate projects related to turning water data into useful information.
 When recruiting new fellows and interns in our office we try to match the skills, interests and focus of the people with our candidate projects.
 One candidate project area would be to focus on one (or more) of the common “tests” for drinking water and designing storytelling projects around the data ecosystem(s) needed to inform on safety, reliability, and affordability.
 An example project in the “affordable” space would be to help wrangle water rates data as well as the secondary datasets that could inform conversations about affordability.

-Another thematic area of potential work is the intersection of water resource management and racial equity, working with a new, statewide team of data scientists in public service trying to develop new data tools.
+Another thematic area of potential work is the intersection of water resource management and racial equity, tribal data, and public health, working with a new, statewide team of data scientists in public service trying to develop new data tools.
 The successful candidate intern working in OIMA could do data science work, host workshops where “competing” ideas get discussed and inform the regulatory and policy world with visualizations and data stories.

 In addition to a strong interest in water resources, water quality, and how human and environmental systems interact with water data, the successful candidate will have one or more of the following desired qualities, skills and abilities: